robur-coop/miragevpn/README.md

 provided host against the set of hostnames in the certificate, namely the union of the commonName and the DNS entries in the SubjectAlternativeName extension.

+When using a PKCS#12 file the certificates in it are not used to authenticate the remote.
+OpenVPN will use the certificates if (and only if) no "ca" option is specified.
+If it is desired to use the certificates from the PKCS#12 file to authenticate the remote the certificates can be added with the "ca" option by extracting the certificates with e.g. `openssl pkcs12`.

 ## Funding

 This project was funded in 2019 for six months by the [German federal ministry for education and research](https://www.bmbf.de) via the [Prototypefund](https://prototypefund.de) - the amount was 47500 EUR.